katamyra/Notes/Compiled School Notes/CS2110/Quiz2StudyGuide.typ

 State machines take in a state and action to spit out a new state and signal.
 We create them by building a combinational circuit (so kmaps) and adding sequential logic components, such as registers.

 The combinational circuit generates a new state that gets stored in the sequential component, which is then fed back into the combinational circuit.

+== The Synchronous Finite State Machine
+In the soda machine example for state machines, we could wait very long before having to put in the last coin into the machine and it would still work.
+However, most computers are different in that they are *synchronous*, meaning that the state transitions take place at identical fixed units of time.

+This is often done with the use of the *clock*, which produces a value which alternatives between 0 and some voltage in a repeated sequence of identical intervals known as the _clock cycle_.

 = LC-3